-An ANS and/or NSC standard that does not change or will likely not need to be revised after five years can be placed under Stabilized Maintenance through appropriate filings to ANSI and/or SCC.
+An ANS or NSC standard, or both that does not change or will not need to be revised after five years can be placed under Stabilized Maintenance through appropriate filings to ANSI or SCC or both.

-A standard that is maintained under the stabilized maintenance process shall satisfy the following eligibility criteria:
+A standard that is maintained under the Stabilized Maintenance process shall satisfy all of the following eligibility criteria:

-1) the standard addresses mature technology or practices, and as a result is not likely to require revision; and

-- 2) the standard is other than safety or health related; and - 3) the standard has been reaffirmed at least once; and - 4) at least ten years have passed since the approval or last revision of the standard; and - 5) the standard is required for use in connection with existing implementations or for reference purposes.
+- the standard addresses mature technology or practices, and as a result is not likely to require revision - 2) the standard is other than safety or health related - 3) the standard has been reaffirmed at least once - 4) at least ten years have passed since the approval or last revision of the standard - 5) the standard is required for use in connection with existing implementations or for reference purposes.

-An AHRI standard, with or without ANS and/or NSC approval and which is maintained under the stabilized maintenance option, is subject to review on a ten-year cycle rather than the normal five-year cycle.
-If it is determined in connection with this review that the standard shall continue to be maintained under the stabilized maintenance option and as such does not require revision or withdrawal from publication, then this shall be communicated by AHRI to ANSI and/or SCC via the submittal of appropriate filings.
+An AHRI standard, with or without ANS or NSC approval, or both and that is maintained under the Stabilized Maintenance option, is subject to review on a ten-year cycle rather than the normal five-year cycle.
+If it is determined in connection with this review that the standard shall continue to be maintained under the Stabilized Maintenance option and as such does not require revision or withdrawal from publication, then this shall be communicated by AHRI to ANSI or SCC, or both through the submittal of appropriate filings.

-If a recommendation is made at any time by a materially affected and interested party that a standard maintained under the stabilized maintenance option requires revision or should be withdrawn from publication, then that recommendation shall be considered in the same manner as a new proposal but within a maximum of 60 days from receipt.
-A recommendation should include rationale to begin a revision and shall not be dismissed due to the fact that it does not necessarily suggest a specific revision.
-The submitter of such a recommendation shall be responded to in writing by AHRI within 60 days of the receipt of the recommendation and advised of the decision relative to the maintenance status of the standard.
+If a recommendation is made at any time by a materially affected and interested party that a standard maintained under the Stabilized Maintenance option requires revision or should be withdrawn from publication, then that recommendation shall be considered in the same manner as a new proposal but within a maximum of sixty days from receipt.
+A recommendation should include a rationale to begin a revision and shall not be dismissed because it does not necessarily suggest a specific revision.
+The submitter of such a recommendation shall be responded to in writing by AHRI within sixty days of the receipt of the recommendation and advised of the decision relative to the maintenance status of the standard.

-Any standard maintained under the stabilized maintenance option shall include a clear statement of the intent to consider requests for change and information on the submittal of such requests.
+Any standard maintained under the Stabilized Maintenance option shall include a clear statement of the intent to consider requests for change and information on the submittal of such requests.

-8.6 National adoption
+8.6 National Adoption

-As a standards developer accredited by ANSI and SCC, AHRI has authority to adopt an international standard within its scope as an ANS and/or NSC.
+As a standards developer accredited by ANSI and SCC, AHRI has authority to adopt an international standard within its scope as an ANS or NSC, or both.

 The recommendation to adopt an international standard as an ANS or NSC may come from any source.
-The decision to act upon the recommendation and start an approval review activity shall be made by Approval ballot by the SSC responsible for the topic.
-After approval the SSC shall assign the activity to a STC.
+The decision to act upon the recommendation and start an approval review activity shall be made by approval ballot by the SSC responsible for the topic.
+After approval, the SSC shall assign the activity to a STC.
 The international standard shall go through the same stages as the revision and approval of any other existing standard with approval by the STC, SSC, and CB; see Section 6 and Appendix F. The international standard may be adopted as-is or with changes.